codr7/gfoo/README.md

 [Record(bar 2 foo 1)]
 ```

-Fields may be accessed directly without quoting.
+Fields may be accessed without quoting.

 ```
   .. .foo